Nelchois/TIL/Data_Structures/Day1.md

 ### Virtual Machine
 Our machine has changed Turing machine to Von Neumanm archtectures.
 In that archtectures consist by RAM(Random Access Machine) = CPU + Memory + basic calculation.
-Basic calculation is calculation carried out in 1 unit time, which means assignment, substitution, copy, arithmetic(except likes remainder operation), compare operation, logical operation, bit operation.
+Basic calculation is calculation carried out in 1 unit time, which means allocate, substitution, copy, arithmetic(except likes remainder operation), compare operation, logical operation, bit operation.

 ### Pseudo(Virtual) Languages
 This languages for simulation not actual action, so we don't care about complex grammers.
 These one just able to express that basic calculation, repeat and function(def)